Ilyasse-Fouaide/Linux/production/install-laravel/README.md

 Before you begin installing laravel make sure you have `composer` and some `PHP extensions`.

+## Prerequisites:

+In order to follow this guide, you will need first to follow [Setting up LEMP Stack](../install-lemp-stack/README.md)

 **Install Composer**:

 `composer` is package manager for **PHP** and is required by laravel.
 Follow the installation instruction here [install composer](../install-composer/README.md)